-Positioned among gardens within the internationally-renowned ARMA art museum, this resort exudes tradition, charm, and elegance.
-The spacious rooms are in a traditionally-designed stone building facing the pool, gardens, or flowing creek, and surrounded by a pleasant veranda lined with rattan furniture.
-The décor is modern but Balinese, with ornately-carved doors and a marble bathroom.
-The secluded split-level villas are the essence of luxury: plentiful Balinese arts/crafts, massive private pool, outdoor jacuzzi, and corner sofa overlooking the greenest possible rice-fields.
+Positioned among gardens within the internationally-renowned Arma art museum, this resort exudes tradition, charm, and elegance.
+The spacious rooms are in a traditionally-designed stone building facing the pool, gardens, or flowing creek, and are surrounded by a pleasant patio lined with rattan furniture.
+The décor is modern but Balinese, with ornately-carved doors and marble bathrooms.
+The secluded split-level villas are the essence of luxury: plentiful Balinese arts/crafts, massive private pools, outdoor jacuzzis, and corner sofas overlooking the greenest possible rice fields.
 The main pool is surrounded by a checkered stone deck and flanked by a thatched open-air lounge area, while gardens burst with carvings, lily ponds, and cobblestone paths.
 There are three stylish eateries within the grounds and abundant facilities within walking distance.

 - Guests: Focuses overwhelmingly on couples, and most guests seem to be over 50 who appreciate the serenity and seclusion.

 - Views: Rooms face the pool and/or gardens, with ponds, paths, and the creek.
 Villas are secluded behind lofty walls.